MicrosoftDocs/sdk-api/sdk-api-src/content/winnt/nf-winnt-multiplyextract128.md

 ---
 UID: NF:winnt.MultiplyExtract128
 title: MultiplyExtract128 function (winnt.h)
-description: Multiplies two 64-bit integers to produce a 128-bit integer, shifts the product to the right by the specified number of bits, and returns the low 64 bits of the result.
+description: Multiplies two 64-bit integers to produce a 128-bit integer, shifts the product to the right by the specified number of bits, and returns the low 64 bits of the result.helpviewer_keywords: ["MultiplyExtract128","MultiplyExtract128 function [Windows API]","winnt/MultiplyExtract128","winprog.multiplyextract128"]
 old-location: winprog\multiplyextract128.htm
 tech.root: WinProg
 ms.assetid: 7b178c3e-076c-472b-8205-3a52a0e6a7b5